-Joint Committee on Mental Health, Substance Use and Recovery Sen. Julian Cyr & Rep. Marjorie Decker
+Joint Committee on Mental Health, Substance Use and Recovery Sen. John Velis & Rep. Adrian Madaro

-SUPPORT S.1145/H.1700 AN ACT ENSURING ACCESS TO ADDICTION SERVICES
+SUPPORT S.1247/H.1966 AN ACT ENSURING ACCESS TO ADDICTION SERVICES

-Chairwoman Decker, Chairman Cyr, and members of the Joint Committee on Mental Health, Substance Use and Recovery:
+Chairman Velis, Chairman Madaro, and members of the Joint Committee on Mental Health, Substance Use and Recovery:

-The ACLU of Massachusetts is in strong support of S.1145/H.1700.
-The current practice of incarcerating civilly committed men raises significant constitutional concerns, violates the Americans with Disabilities Act, has done little to effectively treat people with opioid use disorders, and, in some cases, has made recovery more challenging.
-The Commonwealth recently ended the practice of sending civilly committed women to DOC and HOC facilities.
+The ACLU of Massachusetts is in strong support of S.1247/H.1966, An Act ensuring access to addiction services.
+The current practice of incarcerating civilly committed men raises significant constitutional concerns, violates the Americans with Disabilities Act, has done little to effectively treat people with substance use disorders, and, in some cases, has made recovery more challenging.
+In 2016, the Commonwealth ended the practice of sending civilly committed women to DOC and HOC facilities.
 The legislature can and should do the same for men.

-The ACLU has long been concerned about the practice of incarcerating people suffering from addiction who have not been convicted of any crime.
+The ACLU has long been concerned about the practice of incarcerating people who suffer from addiction but have not been convicted of any crime.
 There is almost no data on the efficacy of compulsory treatment, and what little data exists shows that these programs are even harmful.
 Massachusetts has the dubious distinction of being the only state that incarcerates people living with addiction who have not been convicted of crimes.
 And now, because Massachusetts no longer incarcerates women under Section 35, the state is engaged in gender-based discrimination against men as well.